 How Can We Get Over Our Body Image Issues

 We were at a marriage conference some years ago by Drs.
 Les & Leslie Parrot.
 They said something that helped change my way of thinking about my body and sex.

 “Let your husband be your mirror”

-Remind yourself that Beautify in in the eye of the beholder.
+Speak encouragement to yourself as you would another woman struggling.
+Remind yourself of all the ways you are beautiful.
 Stop looking at the flaws.
 Look to the inside.

 - Your character is amazing.